ericskim/redax/readme.md

 - Different iterators of input space
 - Tests for floating point inequalities for conc2abs method in continuous covers
   - Iterators for the $2^{N-1}$ reduced grid traversal
-- Upload to github and add code coverage, travis-ci
+- Add code coverage, travis-ci
 - Rewrite continuous cover grid to have an overlap parameter.
 - source/sink module tests
 - Class for named spaces so we don't refer to variables via strings.